Trick or Treat With Us

 Dave King from Up Above Media came out and took this wonderful video of the farm with his drone on October 30, 2017

 **The Pumpkin Patch will open September 26th for our 23rd season! ** Hours: Tuesday thru Sunday 9 a.m. to 5:30 p.m.
 We will be closed on Mondays!

 The Plumper Pumpkin Patch and Tree Farm is located on 65 acres of what used to be a century dairy farm.
 The rolling hills and beautiful view of the Willamette Valley provide the amazing setting for our family owned and operated farm.
 Our focus here is to provide easy access to home grown produce, while creating lasting memories for children and families as they experience the wonder and beauty of a working farm.

 On our farm, you’ve got options!
-You can pick your pumpkin out of our barn, or out of our fields, the choice is yours!
-Just be sure to stop by the barn to pick up a whopper lopper to cut the pumpkin off the vine.
+You can pick your pumpkin out of our bins, or out of our fields, the choice is yours!
 Then you can choose between the old fashioned wagons or the ever efficient wheel barrels to bring what you harvest from the nearby fields.

-Don’t forget to stop by our farm kitchen where we sell caramel apples, kettle corn, fresh cider, baked goods, hot dogs, chili dogs, bratwurst, corn on the cob from our corn roaster, fresh jams, jellies, preserves, honey and much more.
+Don’t forget to stop by our farm kitchen where we sell caramel apples, kettle corn, fresh cider, and corn on the cob from our corn roaster.
 There’s something to tickle everybody’s taste buds!

 There’s a lot to do and see at the farm in the fall, so bring your family by and create some fun and lasting memories!